jpgsaraceni/gopher-quiz/README.md

 This project is a *partial* solution to Exercise #1 of [Gophercises](https://gophercises.com/).

-It consists of a CLI script that reads the `problems.csv` file in the root of the directory, parses each record as a question-answer pair (each line must contain exactly 2 fields).
+It consists of a CLI script that reads the `problems.csv` file in the root of the directory and parses each record as a question-answer pair (each line must contain exactly 2 fields).
 Then it asks each question and compares with the answer.
 At the end, shows the score.